Who I Am

 To give a very, very simplified range, I have enjoyed so-called “literary” works such as All the Light We Cannot See by Anthony Doerr as well as “genre” works such as the Artemis Fowl series by Eoin Colfer.
 My Goodreads page is a much better indicator as to what I like and what I’m interested in.

 As for writing, I’m the same way.
 I primarily write fantasy, sci-fi, and speculative fiction.
 However, if a story idea fancies me enough — even though it’s in a genre I don’t usually write in, I’ll likely give it a go.
-Check out the “My Works” to see a few examples.
+Check out the Flash Fiction Friday Pieces I’ve written so far to see a few examples.

 Why I Blog

 Through this blog, I hope that you find some joy, laughter, darkness, weirdness, or peace among the chaos you experience from day to day or occasionally.
-I also hope that I can help improve your writing, if you’re a fellow author, with helpful articles and book reviews alternated every Monday and Wednesday.
+I also hope that I can help improve your writing, if you’re a fellow author, with writing tips each Wednesday and musing on life each Monday.
 Please consider this blog your second home for your eyes and mind — a place to enjoy the fantastical and the real, and thanks for stopping by.